Dr Duncan Gilmore

 - Bremhorst, K. and Gilmore, D.B.
 “Response of Hot-Wire Anemometer Probes to a Stream of Air Bubbles in a Water Flow”.
 Journal of Physics E-Scientific Instruments 1976, 5, pp 347-352

 - Gilmore, D.B.
-“Analysis of Future Drivetrain and Engine options for Automobiles”.
+“Fuel Economy Goals for Future Powertrain and Engine Options”.
 International Journal of Vehicle Design.
 Vol.9, No.6.
 1988

 - Bremhorst, K. and Gilmore, D.B” Comparison of Dynamic and Static Hot Wire Anemometer Calibrations for Velocity Perturbation Measurements”.
 Journal of Physics E-Scientific Instruments 1976, 9, pp 1097-1100